joeylamcy/Python_tutorial/pre_lab_installation_guide_Windows.md

   <img src="./images/Anaconda_Windows.png" height="400px"/>
 </p>

 #### You can continue with the default options.
 The installation takes around 10 minutes.
+Choose the location to install Anaconda.
+Copy the path and save it.
 <p align="center">
   <img src="./images/Anaconda_install-win-destination.png" height="400px"/>
 </p>